infinum/eightshift-docs/website/blog/2022-01-21-components-and-blocks.md

 ### Component

-**A component is like a blank slate, a template without context**.
+> A component is like a blank slate, a template without context.

 It doesn't know or even care for what it will be used.
 Can you combine multiple simple components into one complex component?
 Absolutely!
 That's exactly what we'll do in the following example.

 Let's say we have a component that consists of an image and a heading.
 Image and heading are two simple components that come with the theme out-of-the-box.